 After the mission, Cid gave us a Magical Lamp, which you might recall from FFV as an item that could summon a random summon on use.
 Not so in this game, but the reference is still deliberate, as you’ll see.
 Cid calls this “a cursed item,” prompting more than a few jokes about him trying to murder us.
 You see, if you select the Lamp on the overworld, the menu advises you to save first (breaking the fourth wall to do it!).
 If you go through, you will summon the GF Diablos, who will immediately battle you!
 I think it’s funny how you might try to avoid the Lamp until later in the game when you’re a higher level, only to remember too late that enemies in this game level dynamically, making Diablos only stronger!
 On the other hand, Kyle told me after the fact that you can Draw Holy spells from him if you fight him past level 30, so there might be something to that!

 Diablos’ gimmick is that he opens fire with Gravity attacks and almost never lets up.
-We haven’t really had a chance to talk about the Gravity line of spells outside of Kingdom Hearts (Gravity is sometimes called “Demi,” even in this game, which uses both “Demi” for the base-level spell and “Gravija” for its upgrade!).
-In short, Gravity spells do flat percentage damage.
-This means that Diabolos can lop off huge chunks of your HP in an instant (1/4, in this case), but can’t use the spells to kill you.
-Basically, the fight against Diablos a lot to do with luck, like whether or not he chooses to use a physical attack just in time to kill you.
+We haven’t really had a chance to talk about the Gravity line of spells outside of Kingdom Hearts.
+Gravity is sometimes called “Demi,” even in this game, which uses both “Demi” for the base-level spell and “Gravija” for its upgrade!
+Gravity/Demi is unique, since its spell line does flat percentage damage to your current HP.
+This means that Diabolos can lop off huge chunks of your HP in an instant (1/4, in this case), but the attacks get weaker as you get weaker, and he an’t use the spells to kill you.
+Basically, the fight against Diablos a lot to do with luck, chiefly whether or not he chooses to use a physical attack just in time to kill you.
 Your job is to minimize the luck factors and pray the game doesn’t slip through the gaps in your strategy.
 The best strategy is arguably to Blind Diabolos and to Protect yourself, and then using items or spells to cause Slow.
-Yeah, we didn’t do any of that, and probably couldn’t.
+Yeah, we didn’t do any of that, and probably couldn’t at this early part of the game (there are some advantages to waiting, after all!).
 After Diablos kicked my ass, Kyle took his turn and just Limit-bombed the boss into oblivion, using Selphie’s Slots ability, Full-Cure, to do any repairs.
 Kyle also took advantage of an old trick: by passing a character’s turn while no one else has a full ATB bar, it will immediately become their turn again, but the odds of them getting a Limit is re-rolled, potentially allowing them to use a Limit when they otherwise could not!
 Of course, you have to be careful not to cycle past your Limit by passing their turn again!

 Back to the plot.
 To get to Timber, we would have to take the intercontinental train, which actually passed underwater to reach its destination.
 And we’re not talking about an underwater passage the size of the France-UK Chunnel, but a span of water that is nearly as wide as the entire country of Balamb, an utterly massive construction project that would bankrupt the countries involved, probably several times over.
 Square just can’t help but accidentally imply its worlds take place on teeny, tiny softball globes, can’t they?